-We’ve discovered recent court cases involving piercing the LLC veil where the judge looked at corporate cases for guidance, particularly with regard to formalities.
+We’ve discovered recent court cases involving piercing the LLC veil, where the judge looked at corporate cases for guidance, particularly concerning formalities.
 Accordingly, the use of the term “piercing the corporate veil” has evolved to “piercing the entity veil” or “piercing the LLC veil.”

 It is important to note that BOTH LLCs and corporations must maintain formalities.
-Some people seem to believe that an LLC does not have the same requirement for formalities as a corporation does.
-We have found in our research that court cases on this subject the judges will look to corporate law and cases when determining what standards to use with an LLC and guess what?
+Some people believe that an LLC does not have the same requirement for formalities as a corporation does.
+In our research, we have found that in court cases on this subject, the judges will look to corporate law and cases when determining what standards to use with an LLC, and guess what?
 The judges have determined time and time again that an LLC should look very similar to a corporation and have minutes and meetings.
 All our LLC record books have minutes and meetings and resolutions that match very closely to corporate formalities.

 - Lack of proper capitalization: When you form a corporation, it has to be capitalized.
 That usually means money is put into a corporate checking account, and stock for the corporation is issued to whoever capitalized it (usually an individual, but it could be another entity.)
 There are certain guidelines in each state that ask, “Did you capitalize the corporation with enough money/assets, or was it too thinly capitalized?”

 But what exactly is “too thinly capitalized?”

 Lately, an unfortunate trend has been appearing in the courts.
 They’ve adopted a sort of “20/20 hindsight” in some situations, and companies in high-liability sectors like manufacturing are especially at risk.